imadbourouche/redis-java/README.md

 # redis-java
-An implementation of redis in java, for build-your-own-x project of codecrafter
+An implementation of redis in java